 We will review the information you provided and confer with you, either in person, over the telephone, or online, to clarify any additional questions you or we may have about your plans.
 We will then prepare articles of incorporation, bylaws, organizational meeting minutes, governance policies, as well as the required IRS forms.
 Once drafts have been prepared, they will be sent to you for review and approval prior to filing with the IRS.

 How Long Does It Take To Receive A Determination Letter?

 Once the Application is filed, the IRS typically takes approximately three weeks to acknowledge receipt of the application.
 The IRS then screens the applications.
 Those that the IRS determines do not raise issues of fact or law are processed within a few weeks to a few months.
 However, if the IRS has any issues or concerns, it assigns the application to a reviewer.
 Current processing times for applications assigned to a reviewer are posted on the IRS its website at:

-For example, as of February 2013, the IRS was assigning for review applications received eleven months earlier.
+For example, as of December 2013, the IRS was assigning for review applications received nineteen months earlier.

 Once the case has been assigned to a reviewer, obtaining a final result can take from several weeks to several months.
 Once assigned, the reviewer will typically contact us with follow-up questions within a few weeks.
 Typically, the questions are clarifications or confirmation of information that has been provided.
 However, there are some cases that require multiple responses to resolve all of the IRS reviewer’s concerns.